juju/charm-tools/.github/ISSUE_TEMPLATE.md

-Thanks for reporting this issue!
-We welcome all new feature requests and bugs found as we work diligently to produce a useful and stable tool for building managing, and authoring charms + bundles.

-Due to changes in the charm command, if this is an issue with one of the following, please report it agains the [juju/charmstore-client](https://github.com/juju/charmstore-client/issues) repository.
+Due to changes in the charm command, if this is an issue with one of the following, please report it against https://github.com/juju/charmstore-client/issues

 - `charm grant` or `charm revoke`
 - `charm list` or `charm list-resources`